symbol/symbol-docs/source/guides/mosaic/modifying-mosaic-supply.rst

 :orphan:

+.. post:: 18 Aug, 2018
+    :category: mosaic
+    :excerpt: 1
+    :nocomments:

 #######################
 Modifying mosaic supply
 #######################

-Did you register a :doc:`mosaic<../../concepts/mosaic>` with ``supplyMutable`` option set to true?
+Did you register a :doc:`mosaic<../../concepts/mosaic>` with supplyMutable option set to true?
 In that case, you can increase or decrease your mosaic available supply following this guide.

 *************
 Prerequisites